GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 GRANT ROLE_ADMIN ON *.* TO '<SERVICE_ACCOUNT_ID>';
 ```

-## Deploying Cloud Run Service
+## Deploying to Cloud Run
-To build and deploy the service using Cloud Run, run the following commands.
+To build and deploy the service to Cloud Run, run the following commands:

 Build the container image for the service using Cloud Build: